Looking to get on the ladder, but need to decide on where to buy? Get help with making that big decision.

 Is crime an issue?

-You can get detailed crime statistics for an area from the local police force, and you might find out more by reading the local newspaper.
-There will probably also be internet message boards and forums where locals discuss their concerns and interests.
+You can get detailed crime statistics for an area from the local police force, and you might find out more by reading the local paper.
+There will also be online forums, Facebook groups or sites such as nextdoor.com where locals discuss their concerns and interests.

 Be aware that your property’s postcode can have an impact on the amount you pay for home insurance and car insurance, as if you live in an area with a high rate of burglaries, you’ll face higher premiums.